hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `-rpc-addr` - The address that Consul will bind to for the agent's  RPC server.
   By default this is "127.0.0.1:8400", allowing only loopback connections.
-  The RPC address is used by other Serf commands, such as  `consul members`, in order to query a running Consul agent.
+  The RPC address is used by other Consul commands, such as  `consul members`, in order to query a running Consul agent.
 It is also used by other applications to control Consul using it's [RPC protocol](/docs/agent/rpc.html).